M268816/power-repo/instructions/FE Data Transfer Setup.md

         SELECT [Old_Id] FROM Roll_Data_Filtered_SPL WHERE [Old_Id] IS NOT NULL
     );
 ```
+> When this query runs, it will pull new data into the table, making sure not to pull in duplicates.

 5. Create a new macro called 'AutoAppendMacro' Set it up as shown below:
     - You may need to select Show All Actions in the macro editor.

     ![](./assets/AutoAppendMacro.PNG)

+> You know we're on the bleeding edge where 75% of this macro has the "Unsafe Action" warning.

 6. Run the 'Create_Table' query.
     - This initializes the table we need to export to SharePoint